smoeding/ps-ts-mode/README.md

 The keybindings <kbd>C-M-a</kbd> and <kbd>C-M-e</kbd> jump to the preceding or following document structure comment.
 In a DSC compliant document this includes the prolog, setup and page sections.

+### Completion

+Completion at point can complete the regular PostScript operators and also the 35 standard PostScript font names.

 ### Documentation

-ElDoc is used to display pre- and post-execution stack details for the operator at point.
+ElDoc is used to display pre- and post-execution stack details for the operator at point in the echo area.

 ## Installation